ljw1004/vbspec/vb/type-members.md

 Operator `>=` and operator `<=`

-If one of the pair is declared, then the other must also be declared with matching parameter and return types, or a compile-time error will result.
+If one of the pair is declared, then the other must also be declared with matching parameter and return types, or a compile-time error will result. (__Note.__ The purpose of requiring paired declarations of relational operators is to try and ensure at least a minimum level of logical consistency in overloaded operators.)

-> __Annotation__
-> The purpose of requiring paired declarations of relational operators is to try and ensure at least a minimum level of logical consistency in overloaded operators.

-In contrast to the relational operators, overloading both the division and integral division operators is strongly discouraged, although not an error.

-> __Annotation__
-> In general, the two types of division should be entirely distinct: a type that supports division is either integral (in which case it should support `\`) or not (in which case it should support `/`).
-We considered making it an error to define both operators, but because their languages do not generally distinguish between two types of division the way Visual Basic does, we felt it was safest to allow the practice but strongly discourage it.
+In contrast to the relational operators, overloading both the division and integral division operators is strongly discouraged, although not an error. (__Note.__ In general, the two types of division should be entirely distinct: a type that supports division is either integral (in which case it should support `\`) or not (in which case it should support `/`).
+We considered making it an error to define both operators, but because their languages do not generally distinguish between two types of division the way Visual Basic does, we felt it was safest to allow the practice but strongly discourage it.)

 Compound assignment operators cannot be overloaded directly.
 Instead, when the corresponding binary operator is overloaded, the compound assignment operator will use the overloaded operator.
 For example: